 The Andante con moto second movement preserves the docile atmosphere.
-Strings introduce the theme alone at first, but individual woodwinds later emerge for some of the movement’s most charming passages, the echoing lines interweaving with chamber-music delicacy.
+Strings introduce the innocent theme alone at first, but individual woodwinds later emerge for some of the movement’s most personal passages, their echoing lines interweaving with chamber-music delicacy.

-Aaron Grad ©2014
+Aaron Grad ©2017

 The music that Mozart wrote for his friend Anton Stadler, a clarinetist and fellow freemason, was instrumental in establishing the clarinet as an equal to its older cousins in the woodwind family.
-Mozart’s first composition for Stadler was the “Kegelstatt” Trio from 1786, scored for clarinet, viola and piano.
+Mozart’s first composition for Stadler was the Kegelstatt Trio from 1786, scored for clarinet, viola and piano.
 (Mozart played the viola part himself.)
 Next came a quintet for clarinet, two violins, viola and cello, completed in 1789.
 This work required a basset clarinet in the key of A, an instrument with a low-range extension designed by Stadler.
 Mozart went on to write Stadler a concerto featuring the same instrument, completed two months before the composer’s untimely death.

-Aaron Grad ©2015
+Aaron Grad ©2017